Rhythm1337/DO280-Notes/Chapter 4. Network Security.md

 ```

 ## Key Rotation
  The CA certificate is valid for 26 months by default and is automatically rotated after 13 months.
-During this grade period of 13 months, each pod that is configured to trust the original CA certificate must be restarted in some way.
+During this grace period of 13 months, each pod that is configured to trust the original CA certificate must be restarted in some way.
 A service automatically injects the new CA bundle.

 **You can also manually rotate the certificate**